dabear/torrentstatus/README.md

 ## Torrentlabel rules

 Rules can be defined in torrentlabels.ini, located in the users config dir for torrentstatus.
-The full config path is %HOMEPATH%\.config\Torrentstatus\torrentlabels.ini
+The full config path is %HOMEPATH%\\.config\Torrentstatus\torrentlabels.ini

 Please note that a label can have many rules, but only one keyword and one rule per line.
  You have to repeat keywords if you want multiple rules for a label.
  Variables here are the same as provided to sys.args when calling torrentstatus.handle_status_change .
  Please note that all rules must be defined in the same section "Torrentlabels".
-Torrentlabels.ini will be created on the first run
+Torrentlabels.ini will be created on the first run.
  Here are some examples: